 Small talk isn't pointless — it's a warm-up.
 But many analytical people get stuck in it because they don't know how to transition to more interesting conversation.

 The secret is bridging questions — questions that take a surface-level topic and go one level deeper.
 Instead of "What do you do?" try "What do you do, and do you actually enjoy it?"
 Instead of "How's your weekend?" try "What are you looking forward to this week?"
+(And if the "What do you do?" question specifically trips you up, we have a whole guide on how to explain what you do without boring everyone.)

 These questions invite the other person to share something real without being invasive.
 They signal that you're interested in more than just pleasantries.